I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 That's October 30th.

-It was over a month ago.
+It's over a month ago.

-Now, uh could it be, ladies and gentlemen, that the National Intelligence Estimate Report was designed to counter this?
+Now, could it be, ladies and gentlemen, that the National Intelligence Estimate Report was designed to counter this?

 53% expect the president to do it.

-This just scares the hell out of the libs, especially the State Department.
+That just scares the hell out of the libs, especially the State Department.

 Trying to take national security off the table.